 Are you leading a major individual grant?
 Are you coordinating a large collaborative project?
 The Dissemination Corner allows you to tell us all about it: the scientific results, the open positions and the events related to the project.
 By doing this you will also help creating awareness of what’s currently going on (and what’s been funded) in the wider field of reasoning.
 You should first submit a 1000 word description of your project.
 Depending on the size of your project/group you will then submit a bi-monthly or a semesterly update.

-Send your first submission and updates to email@example.com
+Send your first submission, updates or enquiries to firstname.lastname@example.org

 The Reasoner Reviews introduce a research topic from the point of view of the reasoner who reviews it.
 It is less comprehensive, more personal, and less history-oriented than an encyclopaedia entry.
 It is future-oriented to the extent it puts open problems under the spotlight, especially those which will benefit from a multi-disciplinary take.
 It should be no longer than 2000 words.
 Multiple Reviews are encouraged for the very same topic.
 Ideally, but not necessarily, Reviews provide the background for regular columns on What’s hot in … the topic.
 Reviews from recent PhD graduates are particularly welcome, and will be labelled as such.
 Do not hesitate to present your view of the field, because that’s what we are interested in, along with your results (of course!).